legokor/INDACT_RobotArm/HardwareDocumentation.md

 ## The main microcontroller

 The arm is mainly controlled and programmed through **ROS** (the Robot Operating System) running on a PC connected via Ethernet.
-Direct control is possible from a remote connected over Wifi, or a wired remote (for debugging and tesing purposes).
+Direct control is possible from a remote connected over Wifi, a LeapMotion sensor and application also connected over Wifi, or a wired remote (for debugging and tesing purposes).

 An **STM32F7**46ZG microcontroller running **micro-ROS** firmware (located on a **Nucleo-F746** development board, connected to the Main Control Board via pin headers) performs low-level control and telemetry data collection: